Skip to main content

 "Top-1 accuracy" measures whether the correct diagnosis appears as the model's highest-probability prediction.
 In the context of this device (which outputs a probability distribution), "Top-1 accuracy with device" means: the proportion of cases where the HCP, when reviewing the device's distributional output, selects the correct diagnosis as their primary choice.
 The comparison "Top-1 accuracy without device" is the proportion of cases where the HCP's unaided primary choice is correct.
 The acceptance criteria are typically expressed as the relative improvement between these two rates.

-Potential weaknesses (BSI auditor perspective)
+Addressed weaknesses (BSI auditor perspective)

 Internal working document

-High risk: SotA analysis gap is real and substantive
+High risk: SotA analysis gap

 High risk: Some acceptance criteria may be challenged as too low